The future of prefab

 The Q3 2016 report of the European architectural barometer focuses on the future of prefabrication.
 The full report covers 8 countries, but I would like to focus on the Netherlands and France (the two extremes when it comes to adaption of prefab).

-As can be seen in the image above, there is a huge difference in the percentage of projects where prefab elements are used in.
 In the Netherlands, prefabricated elements are used in over half of all projects.
 In France, this is only 18%.
 Generally speaking, the French construction market is more conservative, but this difference is really significant.
 Almost 70% of the architects in the Netherlands expect that in the upcoming three years more prefabricated elements will be used, against only 31% of French architects.
 Again, this is a significant difference.

 The number 1 biggest advantage as perceived by Dutch and French architects is the same, a shorter building process.
 The biggest disadvantage perceived by the Dutch architects is a longer preparation time, whilst the French architects mention the lack of flexibility the most.